jessicafu232/BWSI-team2/README.md

  10. move on :))))))))))))!!!!!!!!!!!

  ## Centering Image/Image Focusing Algorithm
  We do not have an algorithm implemented that automatically centers our image, so you must manually do it.
 In general, X_OFFSET and Y_OFFSET move the scope to the left and down, respectively, so use this knowledge wisely.
+The values listed in the steps below can be modified in the Configuration Files.
 The following steps to manually center an image are as follows:
  1. Zoom out and center the image at 0.
 To do this, set X and Y to either (100, 100) or (200, 200) and set X_OFFSET and Y_OFFSET to half of X and Y respectively.
  2. Find the approximate dimensions (X by Y) of the ACTUAL IMAGE and the approximate center OF THE IMAGE.
 Set the X and Y values to these approximate dimensions.
 Keep the coordinates of the center for the next step.
  3. To calculate X_OFFSET, use the following formula: X_OFFSET = (-1 * X_Coordinate_Of_Image_Center) + (0.5 * X)